pablodevicente/RI_2-Product_Catalog_Classifier/README.md

 Our dataset comprises categorized product documentation sourced from the DigiKey platform.
 Each PDF has been validated and labeled according to product category, with approximately **100 documents per class**.
 The result is a diverse, well-structured corpus suitable for a wide range of **NLP and IR tasks** in the industrial domain.

+## Semantic Preservation for Downstream Tasks

+Preserving all multimodal content—text, tables, and images—in a semantically coherent raw .txt format is essential for enabling meaningful embedding and classification tasks.
+By maintaining both the structure and the informational context of each document, we ensure that semantic signals from tabular and visual data are not lost during preprocessing.
+This enhances the representational quality of the dataset, making it more suitable for advanced downstream applications.

+We also explore how various embedding techniques are affected by corpus composition and formatting.
+Furthermore, we fine-tune an array of classifiers to determine the optimal configuration for document categorization, assessing performance across both traditional and neural methods.

 ## Applications

 This dataset is designed to support tasks such as: